 With a focus on the fundamentals, the breath, alignment, and what feels good in the body, I believe that it is my true purpose to bring individuals into the life-long practice of yoga.
-While I love teaching a fun and upbeat flow from time to time, I am most lit up when working with the following:
+While I love teaching a fun and upbeat vinyasa flow, I am most lit up when working with the following: